 Manitoba is a quintessential prairie province; across the landscape, you’ll find coniferous forests, agricultural fields, and the occasional polar bear.
 Most residents rely on the hydroelectricity provided by Manitoba Hydro.
-But what if you’re interested in generating your own energy?
+But what if you’re interested in generating your own energy with solar?

 In that case, you’re probably wondering whether Manitoba is a good location for producing solar power in Canada.
 We’re going to take a look at the factors that make this province a prime candidate for renewable energy generation.

-For more information about solar power in Manitoba, keep reading.
+For more information about solar in Manitoba, keep reading.

 Common Solar Questions

-Whether you want to install solar panels at your home or commercial property, one thing remains the same: there’s a lot to learn before you get started.
+Whether you want to install a solar panel system at your home or commercial property in Manitoba, one thing remains the same: there’s a lot to learn before you get started.
 To help with that, we’re going to answer a few questions that you might have:

-How much energy do I use in a year?
+How much power do I use in a year?

-Keep in mind that, when sizing your solar system, you also must consider how much space you have for panels on your roof or in your yard.
+Keep in mind that, when sizing your solar system, you also must consider how much roof space you have for panels and in your yard.

 How much will my solar system cost?

-Another cost to factor in is whether you’re installing a grid-tied or off-grid solar system.
+Another cost to factor in is whether you’re installing a grid-tied sytem or off-grid solar system in Manitoba.